kitschpatrol/renami/readme.md

       pattern: './test/assets/test-basic/**/*',
       // Transform functions take info about a file and return a filename `string`,
       // or `undefined` if no valid transform is possible.
-      // Multiple functions can be passed to `transform`, and are evaluated left to right.
+      // Multiple functions can be passed to `transform`, and are evaluated left to right, with the output
-      // The first function to return a `string` instead of `undefined` determines the new file name.
-      //
+      // of one transform passed to the next, unless it returns `undefined`, in which case it's skipped.
       // Additional changes might be made to the file name afterwards depending on 'options'.
-      // This one set filename to ctime
+      // This one sets the filename to ctime
-      transform: fileCallback((_, __, fileInfo) => String(fileInfo.ctimeMs)),
+      transform: fileCallback(({ fileInfo }) => String(fileInfo.ctimeMs)),
     },
     {
       options: {